HaidaMarese/HaidaMarese/README.md

 ### Hello 👋, I'm Haida Makouangou

 - 😄 Pronouns: She/Her
-- 🎓 Computer Science student specializing in Artificial Intelligence, Gaming, and Robotics
+- 🎓 Grad Computer Science specializing in Artificial Intelligence, Gaming, and Robotics
-- 💻 Grad Software Engineering Trainee focused on MERN stack development
+- 💻 Software Engineering Trainee focused on MERN stack development
 - 🔐 Certified in Security+ and Microsoft Azure Fundamentals (AZ-900)
-- 🌱 Working on full-stack projects and expanding expertise in MERN stack and AI applications
 - 👯 Seeking collaboration opportunities in AI, software engineering, machine learning, gaming, and robotics
 - 🤔 Open to guidance and mentorship
 - ⚡ Fun fact: Passionate about traveling and experimenting with new culinary recipes